APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 title: "Outline-v2-intro"
 published: true
 author: Alexie Pogue
-date: 2024-12-3 3:53 PM
+date: 2024-12-3 7:01 PM
 ---

-When neutrality protects no one, whose voices are truly being heard?"
+When neutrality protects no one, whose voices are truly being heard?

+This was the campus environment seen through the eyes of some students in the days following Oct 7th.
+Groups of students reacted to the events and to each other, and clashed with other non-affiliated parties traveling to campus.

 ## Hook 1